Quick Answer

 If you cannot run these controls consistently from your time zone, the manager-led long-term model is usually the safer remote choice.

-You might also find this useful: How to Calculate Cap Rate for a Rental Property.
+If you want to pressure-test the numbers, see How to Calculate Cap Rate for a Rental Property.

 Cap rate alone is not enough for a cross-border owner; the decision metric is repatriated net cash in your home currency.
 Pick the model that still works after fee drag, FX conversion, payout timing, compliance overhead, and reserves.